183 feet above sea level, the Flowing

 The fields all around were once used for withy beds (osiers).
 This is reflected in some of the names on the Phillimore Estate field map.
 Willow whips were harvested and soaked in ponds which were a feature of several Sonning Eye gardens.
 The withies were then 'stripped' by passing through a steel 'Y' shape which removed the bark.
 Once dried and trimmed they were sent off by horse and cart to basket makers, many of which were in the Worcestershire area.
 The trade was linked to the cider orchards there, but was in decline until the First World War created a demand for baskets to hold shells.
 The end of the war meant the end of the industry.

-The stream at the bottom of the Flowing Spring garden is Berry Brook.
+The stream at the bottom of the Flowing Spring garden is Berry Brook, mentioned in the Domesday Book of 1086.
 It originates in Caversham at the foot of the escarpment and is joined by 'Eye Marsh Drain' before running out by Shiplake College Boat Club.
 The Drain travels across land known as Big Common just outside the pub.
 This common land was eventually enclosed, and under the will of William Payne, the owners were required to pay a tax on it for grazing rights.
 The money was used to pay for apprentices' tools.
 The land passed to Mill Farm and when the mill was sold a payment continued to be made by many of the residents of Sonning Eye, right up until the early 1970s, when the charity was wound up.
 Until then the small sums collected were used to help the less well-off.